2022 alleged plot to kill Coutts RCMP officers

-In February 2022, four Canadian men were arrested on allegations that they conspired to kill Royal Canadian Mounted Police (RCMP) officers.
+In February 2022, four Canadian men were arrested on allegations that they conspired to kill Royal Canadian Mounted Police (RCMP) officers, which was not substantiated during the jury trial.
 The arrests occurred during the Canada convoy protest on the Coutts, Alberta, side of the Sweetgrass–Coutts Border Crossing.
 According to police, the plot was part of a wider plan to alter "Canada's political, justice and medical systems."

 The Coutts protest and subsequent legal proceedings were the subject of a mini-documentary titled "Conspiracy in Coutts," produced by The Fifth Estate and released on November 15, 2024.

 Background

 In January 2022, people protested in Coutts about their objections to public health measures implemented by Canadian governments in response to the COVID-19 pandemic.
 The protest was the start of a convoy of protesters that later proceeded to Ottawa.
 The protest blocked the border crossing to the United States.
 After hearing reports that protesters were planning to bring firearms to the protest and prepare for "war", police deployed undercover officers.
 Police also used telephone wiretaps to listen to mobile phones.
 Due to the perceived emergency, no prior judicial authorisation was obtained for the wiretaps, as is permitted by the Criminal Code of Canada.

 According to police, on February 10, protester Anthony Olienick informed two undercover police officers that he was expecting a delivery, which the officers understood to be a bag of firearms.
 Police officers stated that they observed Olienick, Chris Carbert, and Jerry Morin receiving a package.